mmmdule/RetroFPS-LevelEditor/README.md

 Level Editor desktop app for my [RetroFPS game](https://github.com/mmmdule/RetroFPS).

-The app allows map creation with many customization options planned.
+The app allows map creation with many customization options.
 Configure each level's layout, textures, enemy and pickup placement and much more with great ease.

 ## Features
 - Graphical grid display of map layouts